lucasbedout/prism/README.md

 ### Middlewares

 You can define middlewares for your routes using the `via` method.
 A middleware takes the request as its only argument.
-A middleware can return `False` to block the request, this can be useful for authentication and right checking.
+Your function can return `False` to block the request, this can be useful for authentication and right checking.

 ```python
 def guest(request):